Gait analysis system for rodents

 Advanced gait analysis

-Due to the high temporal and spatial resolution of the color camera in combination with the Illuminated Footprints technology, the CatWalk XT software can identify subtle changes within the dimensions, position and timing of each footprint.
-Numerous parameters are calculated for qualitative and quantitative analysis of individual footfalls and gait.
+Due to the high temporal and spatial resolution of the color camera in combination with the Illuminated Footprints technology, the CatWalk XT software identifies subtle changes within the dimensions, position and timing of each footprint.
+Over 100 parameters are calculated for qualitative and quantitative analysis of individual footfalls and gait!

 The Automatic Footprint Classification Module takes the manual labor of classifying each footprint out of your hands, cutting your experiment time in half, while keeping you in control.

 The Interactive Footprints Measurements module allows you to look in more detail at each footprint itself.
-You can measure toe spread, intermediate toe spread,and print lenght in order to calculate the Sciatic Functional Index.
+You can measure toe spread, intermediate toe spread, and print length in order to calculate the Sciatic Functional Index.
 Furthermore, you can use it to measure the angle of the pawprint in relation to the body axis of the rodent.